Contact Us

 6. Encourage cross-functional working to connect to all departments.
 A highly effective finance team has a vital role in the business, ensuring that they are a strategic partner with the leadership team and can communicate to provide financial insight and support for growth.
 Consider having lunch and learn sessions where the team can present the current state of the business using storytelling and enable people from other parts of the company to get to know the finance team and what they do.
 To further integrate with other departments, place finance team members in departments that may need additional support to help enhance the knowledge of other non-finance teams and build better business relationships.

-PROCESS: Improve your finance systems to support this new approach
+Improve your finance systems to support your new business approach

 Ineffective, inefficient, or out-of-date processes can mean that your team will spend additional time working around processes or on manual tasks when they could be spending their time more effectively and efficiently.
 Here are five steps you can take to review and improve your finance processes: